TimStewartJ/gluchart/README.md

 If we observe that the values our model predicted are mostly in Region A, it would provide strong evidence for the effectiveness of our model.

 # Results and Interpretation
-Now let's see how we did!
-This is what our model predicted would happen 30 minutes from now,  given that no meals/insulin intakes occurred.
+To test the accuracy of our model, we had it generate predictions for 30 minutes from a given point in the data set, assumoing that no meals or insulin intake occurred.

-The predictions (red) are on top of the actual values (black):
+The graph below displays the predicted values (red) overlaid on the actual values (black) from the data set:

 ![image](https://github.com/TimStewartJ/gluchart/assets/24793742/2ca9e9d6-e1ff-4734-8c10-9373fc01d9bc)

-And here is the Clarke error grid, along with a pie chart with the percentages for each zone:
+We also generated a Clark Error Grid for the predictions.
+Below is the Clark Grid along with a pie chart visualization.

 ![image](https://github.com/TimStewartJ/gluchart/assets/24793742/72e6c267-4dfa-4066-8ab7-4627903a2154)
 ![image](https://github.com/TimStewartJ/gluchart/assets/24793742/affbd5b9-fcfa-46af-9d94-5e83e2dd4af2)

-We see that 95.5% of our predictions are within Zone A, while close to none are in Zones C~E, validating the quality and accuracy of our predictions!
+We see that 95.5% of our predictions are within Zone A, while close to none are in Zones C~E, indicating a high level of reliability and effectiveness for our model.

-The more farther into the future we tried to predict, the less accurate it was.
-Predicting two hours into the future, only around 50% of our values were in Zone A, rendering our predictions less useful and more importantly, dangerous.
-After experimenting with various prediction intervals into the future, we concluded that we were most confident about the 30 minute predictions.
+For increased time intervals into the future, however, the reliability of our model decreased.
+(Include graphs for 1 hour)

+After conducting various trails with different intervals, we decided that our model was most reliable when predicting up to 30 minutes ahead.

 # Conclusion & Going Forward
 Using an LSTM model trained on data obtained from continuous glucose monitors, we were able to accurately predict glucose levels up to 30 minutes in the future.